-The MASH Program is one of CSI's two low-income programs and is administered by Southern California Edison (SCE), Pacific Gas and Electric Company (PG&E), and Center for Sustainable Energy® (CSE) in San Diego Gas & Electric Company's (SDG&E) service territory.
-The MASH Program provides incentives for the installation of solar photovoltaic (PV) systems on low-income multifamily housing, as defined in California Public Utilities Code (PUC) Section 2852.
+The MASH Program is one of CSI's two low-income programs and is administered by Southern California Edison (SCE), Pacific Gas and Electric Company (PG&E), and the Center for Sustainable Energy® (CSE) in San Diego Gas & Electric Company's (SDG&E) service territory.
+The MASH Program provides incentives for the installation of solar photovoltaic (PV) systems on low-income multifamily housing, as defined in CPUC Code Section 2852.
 The MASH Program was originally directed to have two incentive tracks, both of which are paid in a one-time lump sum payment, referred to as the Expected Performance-Based Buydown (EPBB).

-Track 1 provided fixed, capacity-based rebates at \$1.90 per watt for solar PV generating systems that offset common area electrical load (Track 1A) or at \$2.80 per watt for offsetting tenant area electrical load (Track 1B).
+- Track 1 provided fixed, capacity-based rebates at \$1.90 per watt for solar PV generating systems that offset common area electrical load (Track 1A) or at \$2.80 per watt for offsetting tenant area electrical load (Track 1B).
 Track 1 applications were reviewed on a first-come, first-served basis.
-As of August 2015, unallocated Track 1 funds were rolled into a new incentive budget for the current Track 1C and Track 1D incentive levels, and as a result, Track 1A and Track 1B are closed and no longer offered.
+As of August 2015, unallocated Track 1 funds were rolled into a new incentive budget for the current Track 1C and Track 1D incentive levels, and as a result, Track 1A and Track 1B are closed and no longer offered. - Track 2 was a competitive application process and provided variable rebates up to 100 percent of system costs and ongoing maintenance costs.
+To receive Track 2 funds, an applicant had to demonstrate direct tenant benefit.
+Track 2 consisted

-&lt;sup>1 D.08-10-036, Ordering Paragraph 9 and Appendix A. In addition, the PAs will file a more detailed reporting of MASH expenses, including VNM implementation, as part of the CSI semiannual administrative expense report.
+&lt;sup>1 D.08-10-036, Ordering Paragraph 9 and Appendix A. In addition, the PAs will file a more detailed reporting of MASH expenses, including Virtual Net Metering (VNM) implementation, as part of the CSI semiannual administrative expense report.

 &lt;sup>2 D.08-10-036 originally set the Track 1 incentives at \$3.30 per watt for Track 1A and \$4.00 per watt for Track 1B.
-On July 14, 2011, the incentives were reduced, per Ordering Paragraph 13 of D.11-07-031, to \$1.90 per watt for Track 1A and \$2.80 per watt for Track 1B.
+On July 14, 2011, the incentives were reduced, per Ordering Paragraph (OP) 13 of D.11-07-031, to \$1.90 per watt for Track 1A and \$2.80 per watt for Track 1B.
 The new incentive levels applied to any MASH reservations placed under review on or after the date of the decision.

-Conclusion of Law 28 of D.15-01-027 provides that incentives and administrative budget surpluses should be shifted to the new iteration of MASH.
+&lt;sup>3 Conclusion of Law (COL) 28 of D.15-01-027 provides that incentives and administrative budget surpluses should be shifted to the new iteration of MASH.

-2. Track 2 was a competitive application process and provided variable rebates up to 100% of system costs and ongoing maintenance costs.
-To receive Track 2 funds, an applicant had to demonstrate direct tenant benefit.
-Track 2 consisted of two application cycles per year.
-As of July 2011, unallocated Track 2 funds were shifted to Track 1, and as a result, Track 2 is closed and no longer offered.
+of two application cycles per year.
+As of July 2011, unallocated Track 2 funds were shifted to Track 1 and, as a result, Track 2 is closed and no longer offered.

 The PAs began accepting applications for Track 1 in February 2009 and conducted the first round of Track 2 application evaluations between July and December 2009.
-In addition, PG&E, SCE and SDG&E began to offer a virtual net metering (VNM) utility tariff option in June 2009 to help with the installation of solar PV generating systems in multifamily affordable housing complexes.
+In addition, PG&E, SCE, and SDG&E began to offer a virtual net metering (VNM) utility tariff option in June 2009 to help with the installation of solar PV generating systems in multifamily affordable housing complexes.

 Track 2 was eliminated as a program offering in July 2011 because D.11-07-031 required unallocated Track 2 funds to be transferred to Track 1.
-The Decision noted, "[t]he strong demand for Track 1 incentives indicates that the higher Track 2 incentives are not necessary."
+D.11-07-031 noted that "[t]he strong demand for Track 1 incentives indicates that the higher Track 2 incentives are not necessary."
 Customers and applicants were given the opportunity to revisit their applications and determine their feasibility given the reduction in the incentive rates and application fee requirements.